 GOAL 1: Raise completion and graduation rates for colleges and universities by 10%.
-The 150% graduation rate is most often reported as a standard for determining institutional effectiveness.
+The 150% graduation rate, the percentage of students who complete a degree within 150% of the normal time to completion, is most often employed as a standard for determining institutional effectiveness.
 The most recent 150% graduation rate for four-year institutions, which is based on the fall 2008 student cohort, is 40.0% and for two-year institutions, measured by the fall 2011 cohort, is 19.9%.
 Though these metrics do not account for a significant portion of higher education enrollments, those who do not begin as full-time students, immediately after high school, they are the most frequently cited national statistics.
-Therefore, targets for 2020 are a 50% graduation rate for four-year institutions and 30% for two-year institutions.
+Therefore, employing the 150% graduation rate metric, targets for 2020 are a 50% graduation rate for four-year institutions.
 In addition, more broadly defined measures of completion rates should be utilized to accurately measure student success and institutional effectiveness.